iserenko/artistic-visualizations-semester-project/README.md

 # Computational Augmentation of Dance Videos through Artistic Renderings
 This repository contains code for the semester project "Computational Augmentation of Dance Videos through Artistic Renderings" done by Irina Serenko at eM+ lab, EPFL in 2022.
+Data used in this project is protected by NDA and not shared.

 Structure of the repository: